Emerging pathways to safe and just futures for people and the planet

 - Submit directly to the journal

-- All paper are required to have a policy, practice, and/or action outputs, which will be due August 19, 2021 (see below for more details)
+- All papers are required to have a policy, practice, and/or action outputs, which will be due August 19, 2021 (see below for more details)

 Description: The COVID-19 crisis has led to many calls for recovery, to rebuild, and to build back better to address the climate crisis.
 Ecological economists have long emphasized the futility of attempting to address the climate crisis within an outdated growth-oriented economic framework that prioritizes economic activity at the expense of attending to quality and ecological integrity.
 But the pandemic has exposed vulnerabilities and tensions inherent in established political and economic systems.
 Existing vulnerabilities and inequalities have exacerbated challenges for health and wellbeing, community livelihoods, and efforts to achieve ecological stability and integrity.
 Moreover, tensions have revealed how deeply interconnected social, economic, and environmental dimensions of wellbeing are.
 Simply rebuilding to pursue the previous path is neither tenable nor desirable.
 Instead, the current context provides an opportunity to reorient: to pivot towards safe and just futures for people and the planet.
 This urgent task demands courage, creativity and experimentation.
 What groups, initiatives, and visions have been seeded in or are emerging from the cracks created by the pandemic?
 What structures must be reimagined and what relationships must be renegotiated?
 And what solutions are emerging capable of catalyzing action that supports this reorientation?